 If a fire does start, get all members of your party outside.
 If it is a small fire, use the fire extinguisher.
 If the fire cannot be extinguished quickly, GET OUT.
-Close the LP gas Service valve and move a safe distance from the vehicle.
+Close the LP gas Service valve.
+Disconnect the Shoreline power cord from the campground receptacle and move a safe distance away from the unit.
 Call the fire department.
-DO NOT use water on the fire and DO NOT re-enter the vehicle until officials declare it safe to do so.
+Do NOT re-enter the vehicle until officials declare it safe to do so.